JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 ## 1. Introduction

-The object of this project is to drive car simulation autonomously by using Deep Learning
+The object of this project is to drive car simulator autonomously by using Deep Learning

 Simulation provide two modes (training , autonomous) and 3 cameras are attached in center, left side, right side of car